PADL/libbrowserid/gss-browserid.md

 ##### exp

 The expiry time of the ticket.
-A recommended value is 10 hours after the acceptor's assertion verification time.
+A recommended value is the user's certificate expiry time.
+It MUST not be longer than this.

 ### Key derivation